 Over the course of their graduate career, many students will take on some teaching responsibilities within their department.
 Of these students, some will stand out with their dedication and instructional skill.
-The Outstanding Graduate Student Teaching Award is granted to students who have been nominated by their academic school or department for their excellence in teaching.
+The Outstanding Graduate Student Teaching Award is granted to students who have been nominated by their academic college or department for their excellence in teaching.

 Students are eligible if all of the following criteria are met: